Environmental Action: Make Your Next Vehicle Purchase a Low-Emission Vehicle

 - They are still relatively expensive, due to high production costs (e.g. the General Motors EV1 ranged from $33,000-44,000.)

 Adapting the efficiencies of the electric car motor, the hybrid car adds an internal combustion engine.
 This combination offers several advantages: optimized performance and emissions control through interaction of the powerplants, and retrieved energy through regenerative braking.
-Its biggest advantage is overcoming the biggest objection to the electric car-recharging.
+Its biggest advantage is overcoming the issue of recharging.
 The hybrid car requires no recharging.
 The battery recharges itself through the action of the engine and the brakes.
-The interaction of the two power sources allows a highly efficient vehicle (up to 70 mpg) without the sacrificing performance and utility consumers expect as a standard.
-The two most popular cars are the Honda Insight and the Toyota Prius, both available now in the U.S. (They are competitively priced, and reasonably affordable.)
+The interaction of the two power sources allows a highly efficient vehicle (up to 70 mpg) without sacrificing the performance and utility that consumers expect as a standard.
+The most popular hybrid is the Toyota Prius, but now even some larger cars are available as hybrids.

-- Very low emission, but still utilizes some fossil fuels.
-Still, they are a highly affordable and environmentally-friendly option currently option available.
+- Very low emissions, but still utilizes some fossil fuels.

 - Hydrogen is not readily available in its pure form.
 It will need to be extracted from fossil fuels, so while the operation of cars will be cleaner, there will still be emissions from the extraction process.
 The ultimate goal should be to split water into hydrogen and oxygen using solar power.
 Then, when the fuel-cell burns the hydrogen, clean water will be produced, completing the cycle.